IamSAB/pagekit-form/README.md

 The form can be submitted with an `input[type=submit]` or `button[type=submit]`.
 For succes and error messages add the proper attribute to an html element.
 The visibility manages the extension.
 After submission the hole form stays disabled.

+## Google reCAPTCHA

+Enter your sitekey and secret under Site > Settings > Recaptcha.
+The forms now use the invisible recaptcha for validation.
+Without a sitekey, recaptcha is disabled.

 ## Sample form